mkang315/CST-YOLO/README.md

 <sup>**NOTE:** Day(s) Month Year, City, Abbrev.
 State, Country of Conference, Publiser, and Place of Publication are optional.</sup>

 - **APA7 (Author–Date) Style**</br>
-Kang, M., Ting, C.-M., Ting, F.F., & Phan, R.C.-W. (2024).
+Kang, M., Ting, C.-M., Ting, F. F., & Phan, R. C.-W. (2024).
 CST-YOLO: A novel method for blood cell detection based on improved YOLOv7 and CNN-swin Transformer.
 In *Proceedings of the 2024 IEEE International Conference on Image Processing (ICIP)* (pp. 3024–3029).
 IEEE. https://doi.org/10.1109/ICIP51287.2024.10647618</br>
 &nbsp;- **ICML (Author–Year) Variation**</br>
-Kang, M., Ting, C.-M., Ting, F.F., and Phan, R.C.-W. CST-YOLO: A novel method for blood cell detection based on improved YOLOv7 and CNN-swin Transformer.
+Kang, M., Ting, C.-M., Ting, F. F., and Phan, R. C.-W. CST-YOLO: A novel method for blood cell detection based on improved YOLOv7 and CNN-swin Transformer.
 In *Proceedings of the 2024 IEEE International Conference on Image Processing (ICIP)*, pp. 3024–3029, Piscataway, NJ, 2024.
 IEEE.</br>
 <sup>**NOTE:** For *NeurIPS* and *ICLR*, any reference/citation style is acceptable as long as it is used consistently.</sup>

 > BibTeX Format</br>